nlitkowski/DSZI/readme.md

 - [Augmentor](https://augmentor.readthedocs.io)

 **Credits**
-- As a learning set of images I used images from [this](https://github.com/garythung/trashnet) project.
+- As a training and testing set of images I used images from [this](https://github.com/garythung/trashnet) project.